 I was however, manic in my approach to movement.
 Traveling so much and moving from place to place soon became my addiction.
 The magical encounters with beautiful friends all around the world and the excitement of being in a different location, particularly one I had never been, kept me going.
-It became fuel to keep my fire going yet I wasn't sure anymore where I was headed.
+It became fuel to keep my fire burning yet I wasn't sure anymore where I was headed.

 After about 2 months in any one place I would start to almost break out in hives.
 I felt the ants in my pants and was grateful for my next flight out of there and onto the next adventure.
 It was peaceful not being privy to national politics and pleasurable to enjoy the best aspects of each place.
 It was truly intoxicating and luckily I have all those great memories and connections to last me a lifetime.

 Because these days I am learning about resting in one place and being still.
 I am learning to stay in a way I hadn't before.
 My movement and mobilization is literally restricted by the confines of a very large, heavy metal apparatus fixed to a seriously broken ankle.
 My freedom of movement has been severely limited by my disability.
 Only now do I begin to taste a bit of that freedom slowly creeping back in as I get stronger everyday since my accident.
-Yes, this could be a blog about how the entire world is geared toward able bodied people but I think I will have to save that for another time.

-It was strange at first but then I started to really get into it and gave myself full permission to chill.
+It was strange at first but then I started to get into it and gave myself full permission to chill.
 It was amazing how I could fill up an entire day with nothing, it was poetic novelty and pure indulgence at times.
 But soon enough my mind crept in with it's usual interrogation.
 "Why are you so lazy?", "Aren't you supposed to be doing something productive with your time?"
 My mind even resorted to bullying.
-"Come on, lets go you lazy bum!"
+"Come on, let's go you lazy bum!"
 I began to receive threats as well like, "If you continue to lay around and do nothing you will surely become depressed and you will never get up again."
 Which of course led to fear...
 You know the drill.

 But something unique and magical happened.
 I kept resting despite the irrational fears.
-Hiding behind the fact that I was powerless to do anything and the reality that I was doing exactly what I was supposed to be doing, was a certain power to stay.
+Buried behind the fact that I was powerless to do anything and the reality that I was doing exactly what I was supposed to be doing, was a certain power to stay.
 In this strange new state was a rare gem waiting to be discovered.

 I am ok.
 Just like this.
 I am ok.